 Large truck crashes, more so than regular car accidents, can result in significant challenges to gaining rightful determination and settlement.
 Trucking companies have legal and insurance resources at their fingertips that individuals simply do not, not to mention a wealth of experience protecting their interests in the aftermath of accidents.

 As a victim of a serious truck wreck, focusing on healing and recovery can be a full-time job, and you may find that you require the help of a skilled accident attorney to take care of the work to be done in the aftermath.
 Thompson Law has the experience, expertise, and tenacity to stand up to big companies and collect your rightful compensation.
-You deserve to have the Haltom City truck accident lawyers at Thompson Law on your side!
+You deserve to have a Haltom City truck accident lawyer at Thompson Law on your side!
 Call us today!

 The Texas Department of Transportation (TxDOT) tracks every accident involving large commercial trucking vehicles across the entire state using police crash report data from the Haltom City Police Department and other law enforcement divisions.

-According to their records, there were 2,174 commercial motor vehicle (CMV) crashes in Tarrant County in 2021, the county in which Haltom City is located.
+There were 2,174 commercial motor vehicle (CMV) crashes in Tarrant County in 2021, the county in which Haltom City is located.
 Broken down in terms of severity, these accidents consisted of:

 Even with all that we know about the damage these vehicles can cause when things go wrong, current corporate and industry expectations of long-haul and commercial truck drivers can be extremely demanding, driving the employees and owner-operators to take risks in order to meet tight schedules and cover the most mileage in the least time possible.
 Individuals driving trucks as their personal vehicle sometimes make risky or negligent choices too, in the way that they load their trucks or with the items they decide to haul.